August 17

 Choose a Similar Size and Capability To Maintain Performance

-Most people choose new tires roughly the same size and capability as their old ones.
+Most people choose new tires that are roughly the same size and capability as their old ones.
 This strategy helps your vehicle perform the way it always has.
-As automakers engineered your car to work well with these kinds of tires, it also ensures your vehicle performs safely.
+As automakers engineered your car to work well with these tires, it also ensures your vehicle performs safely.
 Check the sidewall of your tire to confirm its size and speed rating.
 The description will typically look something like this: 245/40-R18.
 These numbers explain that this tire is 245 mm wide, with a sidewall height of 40% of the tire width.
 It’s also a radial tire with a diameter of 18 inches.

 Your tires also have a speed rating confirming how fast they can safely travel for any extended period.
 The tires on family sedans and SUVs have a lower speed rating than those on sports cars.